Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 Now that tendons are painted, when selecting the *Fibers* attribute from the *Attribute* enumerator, painted fibers will be displayed, with a default direction set by the painted tendons.
 It is now possible to freely comb these fibers if it is desired.

-In case the fiber or its colour has to be manipulated, go to the Attribute Editor, in the debug submenu, and customise the colour, width and length of the drawn lines.
+In case the fiber or its colour has to be manipulated, go to the Attribute Editor, in the debug submenu, and customize the colour, width and length of the drawn lines.

 <figure>
   <img src="images/setup_ribbon_muscle_5.png">